 'Brown's first novel is a heart-poundingly vivid, intellectually provocative account of the legal case against a fictional woman condemned to death for secretly burying her dead, illegitimate newborn in Cromwell's England . . .
 The author provides great, unsentimental sex scenes that feel true to the era . . .
 Events in the plot are based on historical incidents, and one of the book's many joys is the way fictional (Rachel, the Bartwains) and historical figures (the Walwyns, the Lilburnes) weave seamlessly together; everyone's motives and reactions are richly complex.
 A romping good read that is character-driven yet intellectually provocative on issues of law, religion and morality-historical fiction at its best.'
 Kirkus, starred review

-Stacia Brown holds graduate degrees in religion and historical theology from Emory University.
-She began writing The Glovemaker from research conducted for her dissertation on martyrs in seventeenth century England.
-This is her first novel.
+Stacia M. Brown holds graduate degrees in religion and historical theology from Emory University.
+She began writing her first novel, The Glovemaker, from research conducted for her dissertation on martyrs in seventeenth century England.